sozialhelden/a11yscore-frontend/content/en/faqs/feedback.md

 ## Give feedback

-If you have any feedback about our website, content, or services, we would love to hear from you.
+Do you have feedback about our website, content, or services?
+We would love to hear from you.
 Please contact us by email at: [info@sozialhelden.de](mailto:info@sozialhelden.de)

 ### Become a partner